 We had ours created by an attorney which can be expensive but much safer than the DIY will kits.
 You may save money but it might not hold up in court or accurately depict your wishes.

-5. Don’t sell your stocks or portfolio assets
+5. Do not sell your stocks or portfolio assets

-6. Don’t Stress, breath and give yourself a hug
+6. Do not stress, breath, and give yourself a hug

 This is so important!
 You must not forget to catch your breath and be kind to yourself.
 You are trying to juggle many conflicting properties at once and it can take a toll on you both physically and mentally.
 Times are tough and they may get tougher but the more prepared you are, the better money decisions you will make during the Corona Virus.

 Stay positive and know you got this mama.

 Like this article?
 Sign up to receive more awesome free content from Investor Mama that will help you on your money journey!